dcmedeiros18/wodclock-backend/README.md

 Nest is [MIT licensed](https://github.com/nestjs/nest/blob/master/LICENSE).

-a comunicação entre frontend e backend  vai utilizar padão REST(RESTful) API.
+Communication between frontend and backend will use the REST (RESTful) API standard.
-O REST utiliza o padrão de json como mensagem
+REST uses the JSON standard as a message format.
-O REST aplica os seguintes verbos como padrão de comunicação nos ends points:
+REST applies the following verbs as a communication standard at the endpoints:
 - GET
 - POST
 - UPDATE
 - DELETE
 - PATCH
 - OPTIONS

 Exemplo de um endpoint REST: